milan-odedra/COVID-19-Data-Processing-and-Visualization/README.md

 Download the "country_vaccinations.csv" file and save it in the same directory as the Python script.

-Copy and paste the code into a Python IDE or Jupyter Notebook.
+Copy and paste the code into an IDE supporting Python.

 Run the code.